 Website: Time + Tide Miavana, Nosy Ankao, Madagascar.

 Opened April 2017.
 Photos © Time + Tide

 Wilderness Safaris focuses on ecotourism with this impressive Lodge in Rwanda, constructed on the Albertine Rift, an extinct volcano located in a wildlife corridor, crucial to the conservation efforts of critically endangered mountain gorillas.
 The exclusive lodge comprises only six villas, admitting a maximum of 12 guests.
 The Bisate offers beautiful views of the Bisoke, Mikeno and Karisimbi volcanoes, and its design is a worthy match to the beautiful nature.

-Website: Bisate Lodge.
+Website: Bisate Lodge, Rwanda.
 Opened in June 2017.
 Photos © Wilderness Safaris

 4 Six Senses Zil Pasyon, Seychelles